barracudanetworks/ngf-azure-templates/contrib/CGF-Custom-SA-1NIC/README.md

 # Barracuda CloudGen Firewall - Custom Single Availability

 ## Introduction
 This Azure Resource Manager (ARM) template will deploy the Barracuda CloudGen Firewall F Series in an existing VNET.
 Deployment is done with in a one-armed fashion where north-south, east-west and VPN tunnel traffic can be intercepted and inspected based on the User Defined Routing that is attached to the subnets that need this control.
-Do not apply any UDR to the subnet where the NGF is located that points back to the NGF.
+Do not apply any UDR to the subnet where the CGF is located that points back to the CGF.
 This will cause routing loops.

 To adapt this deployment to your requirements you can modify the azuredeploy.paramters.json file and/or the deployment script in Powershell or Azure CLI (Bash).